mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 only between 50% and 60% of faults were mitigated, and this declines sharply to between roughly 5% and 15% at two faults.
 Although this is an unfortunate result, as will be covered in @sec:analysis, the voter takes up the vast majority of the circuit area in these tests, meaning it's much more likely to be the target of faults, so this result does make sense on this test suite.
-Nonetheless, there's clear room for methodological improvement here.
+Nonetheless, there's clear room for improvement in the algorithm here.

 Also interesting to note is that, unlike in @fig:allprotectedcomb with the protected voters, these results are all largely the same across all circuits.
 We do not see see any differences between 32-bit and 1-bit circuits